AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2025-11-24 UPDATE :

+Hello,

+Giray Yillikci alias gyillikci has started a huge work with JetsonSky : writing a better and cleaner code.

+THis will be very useful and interesting, considering my code is really bad and very hard to read.

+Many thanks Giray for your help.
+It will be really ... helpful.

 **** 2025-10-19 UPDATE :

 GraY-25 solved an issue with Serfile library.
 You will have to upload new __init__.py in the Serfile directory.